toorisrael/cs2-cvarlist/cvarlist.md

-sv_vote_quorum_ratio | sv, release | Default: 0.501<br>The minimum ratio of players needed to vote on an issue to resolve it. sv_vote_timer_duration | sv, release | Default: 15<br>How long to allow voting on an issue sv_vote_to_changelevel_before_match_point | sv, rep, release | Default: false<br>Restricts vote to change level to rounds prior to match point (default 0, vote is never disallowed) sv_walkable_normal | sv, cl, rep, cheat, release | Default: 0.7<br>
+sv_vote_quorum_ratio | sv, release | Default: 0.501<br>The minimum ratio of players needed to vote on an issue to resolve it. sv_vote_timer_duration | sv, release | Default: 15<br>How long to allow voting on an issue sv_vote_to_changelevel_before_match_point | sv, rep, release | Default: false<br>Restricts vote to change level to rounds prior to match point (default 0, vote is never disallowed) sv_vote_to_changelevel_rndmin | sv, rep, release | Default: 0<br>When non-zero, restricts vote to change level to this many first rounds or minutes of the match (default 0, vote is not disallowed) sv_walkable_normal | sv, cl, rep, cheat, release | Default: 0.7<br>
 sv_warmup_to_freezetime_delay | sv, cl, rep, release | Default: 4<br>Delay between end of warmup and start of match. sv_watchtransmit | sv, release | Default: -2<br>Watch NetworkStateChanged info for this entity index.